kuhumcst/texton/administration.md

 <dl>
   <dt>CTBs</dt>
   <dd>
-    This file contains information that is needed to fill out the content of `ptr` elements in Clarin DK annotation files.
-Since the `ptr` element is in a section of such XML files that is currently commented out, one could consider removing this file and all code refering to it in the file 'toolsProg.bra'.
+    This file contains information that is needed to fill out the content of `TEI/teiHeader/fileDesc/publicationStmt/idno` elements in Clarin DK annotation files.
   </dd>
   <dt>jobAbout</dt>
   <dd>